Tag Archive for: summer

 Sand and Dirt Accumulation

 Horses naturally eat quite a bit of soil!
 Under normal circumstances however the large amount of fibre moving through their gut acts to move the sand and dirt through their gut and out in their manure… so normally it won’t accumulate.
-During drought however, the amount of soil they eat increases due to grazing very close to virtually bare ground.
+When feeding your horse in a drought however, the amount of soil they eat increases due to grazing very close to virtually bare ground.
 And often the amount of fibre they have access to is reduced.
-So it’s a double whammy… more sand and dirt in their gut and less fibre to clear it.
+So, it’s a double whammy… more sand and dirt in their gut and less fibre to clear it.
 This situation often results in accumulation of sand and dirt, irritation of the gastrointestinal tract and colic or diarrhea.

 The best way to clear sand and dirt from a horse’s gut is to feed lots and lots of hay.
 But this isn’t always possible during a drought.
 An alternative and also very effective way of clearing it is to feed psyllium husk.
 Psyllium husk is a fibre that absorbs water in the gut and turns into a really stick goo (technical term!) that is able to shift sand and dirt out of the gut.